RickyRomero/hello.rickyromero.com/projects/konfabulator/index.md

 [img]

-I also built and did the visual design for the official Widget Gallery widget.
+I also designed and built the official Widget Gallery widget.
 With it, users could install widgets directly, instead of needing to download them with their web browser.

 [img]